 At Medcare, our cardiologist in Dubai and Sharjah can get you the appropriate heart attack treatment for your condition.
 It is imperative to restore the blood flow to the heart immediately after a heart attack.

-Treatment depends on the severity of the damage to the heart muscle and the age of the patient.
-The primary treatment is through medications followed by coronary angiography or angioplasty.
+Heart Attack treatment depends on the severity of the damage to the heart muscle and the age of the patient.
+The primary heart attack treatment is through medications followed by coronary angiography or angioplasty.
 At times, CABG surgery would be required.

 Coronary angioplasty and stenting: by inserting a long, thin tube through an artery in your groin or wrist, doctors are able to locate the blockages in your arteries.
 After this either a balloon is used to open the blocked artery or a metal stent is inserted to keep the artery wall open.